anisharao/multimodal_emotion_detection/README.md

 2. Open main.py and pass argument to run (--download_data download_data) to download MELD, RAVDESS, SAVEE and TESS datasets into current directory
 3. Pass argument (--preprocess_ravdess preprocess_ravdess) to preprocess combined audio dataset(RAVDESS, SAVEE and TESS) and extract MFCC and MFSC features for train, val, test into current directory.
 4. Pass argument --model followed by one of the choices=["Multimodal_Var1", "Multimodal_Var2", "BiGRU", "BiGRUSelfAtt", "BiGRUFuzzy"] to train, test and plot .
 The different models can be trained and tested.
 Model summary, train vs val graphs for loss and accuracy will be seen after training.
 After testing, classificatio report will be provided for analysis.
-5. To run chatbot pass argument (--chatbot chatbot) which will recommend affirmations based on emotion detected.
+5. Data(docs) to train chatbot and deployed model pickle file is available in code directory.
+To run chatbot pass argument (--chatbot chatbot) which will recommend affirmations based on emotion detected.

 Contribution of each member:
 Task	------------------------------------Member